jonathonharrell/mirionline/README.md

 ===========

 Before next minor release bump:
- - Remove unneeded boilerplate
+ - Forgot password
- - Auth wired up
+ - Refine layout

 Before next major release bump:
  - Able to log in, create character, see some amount of UI